casper-network/docs/source/docs/casper/resources/tutorials/beginner/upgrade-contract.md

     runtime::put_key(CONTRACT_VERSION_KEY, version_uref.into());
 ```

 This [counter version 1](https://github.com/casper-ecosystem/counter/blob/57e3912735f93e1d0f667b936675964ecfdc6594/contract-v1/src/main.rs#L94) shows you a contract package that can be versioned.
+This step is covered in the [A Counter on the Testnet](/counter-testnet/) tutorial.

 :::note